 One of VAMED’s new initiatives is the establishment of a training center to train a country’s healthcare workforce in the areas where know-how is lacking.
 Through close cooperation with local stakeholders and a local university, a training center aims to provide a sustainable training framework to ensure a continuous supply of qualified healthcare professionals for the country’s healthcare sector.

 More general information on VAMED education and training programs can be found in English, French, Spanish or Portuguese.
-The complete VAMED International Education and Training Catalogue can be downloaded in English, French, Spanish or Portuguese.
+The complete VAMED International Education and Training Catalogue can be downloaded in English, French, Spanish, Portuguese or Russian.